sodafoundation/architecture-analysis/specs/daito/Unique Durable Identifier for Volumes.md

 ## Design Details

 ### Identifier
-This type describes any additional identifiers for a volume.
+This type describes any additional identifiers for a volume as descibed in [Redfish schema](https://redfish.dmtf.org/schemas/DSP2046_2019.1.html#common-properties-Identifier_v1.8.1)

 | Property Name     | Type         | Description                              |